Automakers' Large-Scale Transition to New Energy Vehicles Accelerates Transportation Decarbonization

 Learn more

-1. (1) The Expansion of Renewable Energy in China and the Implementation of Dual Carbon Policies Support the Low-carbon Transition of the Automotive Industry
+1. (1) China’s Renewable Energy Expansion and Dual Carbon Policies Support the Automotive Industry’s Low-Carbon Transition

-The implementation of China's carbon peaking and carbon neutrality '1+N' policy system not only proposes a roadmap and targets for the low-carbon transition of the automotive industry chain but also provides policy support for the implementation of emission reduction actions.
-The continuous expansion of China's renewable energy industry offers solutions for carbon-intensive industries, including those upstream and downstream of the automotive industry chain, to carry out emission reduction actions.
+China’s “1+N” carbon peaking and carbon neutrality policy framework not only outlines a clear roadmap and targets for the low-carbon transition of the automotive industry, but also provides essential policy support for implementing emission reduction measures.
+At the same time, the continued expansion of the country’s renewable energy sector offers practical decarbonization solutions for carbon-intensive industries—both upstream and downstream of the automotive supply chain.

-2. (2) The Automotive Carbon Footprint Methodology and Emission Factor are being Expedited to Support Emissions Accounting
+2. (2) Carbon Footprint Methodologies and Emission Factors Are Advancing to Support Automotive Emissions Accounting

-In recent years, multiple ministries, industry associations, and research institutions are accelerating the development of product carbon footprint accounting methodologies and the construction of the emissions factor database.
-Meanwhile, industry associations and research institutions in the automotive, steel, and aluminum sectors are continuously advancing the development of China's product carbon footprint methodology and promoting the establishment of a product carbon footprint disclosure platform.
+In recent years, government ministries, industry associations, and research institutions have been accelerating the development of product carbon footprint accounting methodologies and the construction of emissions factor databases.
+At the same time, stakeholders in the automotive, steel, and aluminium industries are actively working to refine China’s product carbon footprint methodology and promote the creation of a standardized disclosure platform.

-IPE has developed and continuously optimized a series of digital tools for carbon data accounting, carbon target setting, and information disclosure.
-These tools aim to assist enterprises across the automotive industry chain in efficiently and cost-effectively collecting supply chain data, empower suppliers to set emission reduction targets, enhance the level of information disclosure on supply chain and product carbon footprints, and assist public supervision.
+The Institute of Public & Environmental Affairs (IPE) has developed and continuously refined a suite of digital tools for carbon data accounting, target setting, and information disclosure.
+These tools are designed to help companies across the automotive supply chain efficiently and cost-effectively collect emissions data, support suppliers in setting emission reduction targets, enhance transparency around supply chain and product carbon footprints, and facilitate public oversight.

 Recommendations for Promoting Collaborative Carbon Reduction in the Automotive Industry Supply Chain